A stable multiplicative dynamical low-rank discretization for the linear Boltzmann-BGK equation: Dynamical low-rank approximation for the stable system

 \section{Dynamical low-rank approximation for the stable $Mg$ system}

-In practical applications, the implementation of the full system given in \eqref{eqs:KB-both} may lead to prohibitive numerical costs, especially when computing in higher dimensional settings.
+In practical applications, the implementation of the full system given in \eqref{eqs:KB-both} may lead to prohibitive numerical costs, especially when computing in higher-dimensional settings.
 To reduce computational and memory demands, we apply dynamical low-rank approximation to the distribution function $g$.